-This post is a second addendum.
-Read the first addendum here and the original post here.
+This post is an update.
+Read the original post here, first addendum here and the third addendum here.
 On October 7, 2022 President Biden issued an Executive Order strengthening safeguards to U.S. activities involving signals intelligence (that is, intelligence derived from electronic signals and systems).
-Signals intelligence is at the heart of the controversy surrounding the transfer of […]
+Signals intelligence is at the heart of the controversy surrounding the […]

 EU Court Decision Invalidating Privacy Shield Results in Massive Confusion for U.S. Businesses: Addendum